10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 This is the catch-all astrological benefit.
 For charts with:

-- Rahu-Ketu Dosh (Kaal Sarpa Dosh and related afflictions) — both shadow planets are addressed simultaneously
+- Rahu-Ketu Dosh (Kaal Sarpa Dosh and related afflictions).
+Both shadow planets are addressed at once.

 Use the Naksham Dosh Check Tool to identify which Doshas are active in your chart.
-If the tool identifies three or more active afflictions, the 10 Mukhi should be your first consideration — it addresses the complexity of multiple Doshas more efficiently than combining three or four different Mukhi beads.
+If the tool identifies three or more active afflictions, the 10 Mukhi should be your first consideration.
+It addresses several Doshas at once more efficiently than combining three or four different Mukhi beads.

 7. Health Benefits (Ayurvedic Tradition)